AIF Rulebook 2014

 A retail AIF must comply with its constitutional documents at all times.
 It must entrust its assets to a depository for safekeeping.
 It must prescribe the remuneration and expenditure which the management company or general partner are powered to charge.

-It must specify in its constitutional documents the maximum charges relating to redemption and repurchase or units.
-It must specify the conditions for creation and cancellation of units and withdrawal of contribution.
-It specify the manner of application of income.
+It must specify in its constitutional documents the maximum charges relating to the redemption and repurchase of units.
+It must specify the conditions for the creation and cancellation of units and withdrawal of contributions.
+It specifies the manner of application of income.

 The retail AIF may only issue bearer securities with the prior approval of the Central Bank.
 It must issue registered certificates where this is allowed by its constitutional documents.